Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 - Set your "Job Group Code".
 This is a prefix you can use to designate whether this a daily, monthly, weekly, or whatever type of snapshot.
 It's currently set to "STD" for "standard".

 - With the above two settings, and the hostname of your EC2 instance, your snapshot's "prefix" will be determined.
-The defaults will create this as a snapshot description:  **HOSTNAME_AutoSnap_STD_060113**
+The defaults will create this as a snapshot description:  "HOSTNAME\_AutoSnap\_STD\_060113"

-This is important, because the delete portion of the script will ONLY DELETE snapshots with that prefix.
+This is important, because the delete portion of the script will _ONLY DELETE_ snapshots with that prefix.
 This way, you don't have to worry about accidentally deleting snapshosts for other instances, or even one-off snapshots that you may have created manually.

-It ALSO opens the door for different types of rotations.
+It _ALSO_ opens the door for different types of rotations.
 For example, you can have four scripts on the same server with different prefixes and expirations as follows:

-HOSTNAME_AutoSnap_DAILY_060113, set to expire after 7 days
+HOSTNAME\_AutoSnap\_DAILY\_060113, set to expire after 7 days

-HOSTNAME_AutoSnap_WEEKLY_060113, set to expire after 14 days
+HOSTNAME\_AutoSnap\_WEEKLY\_060113, set to expire after 14 days

-HOSTNAME_AutoSnap_MONTHLY_060113, set to expire after 365 days
+HOSTNAME\_AutoSnap\_MONTHLY\_060113, set to expire after 365 days

-HOSTNAME_AutoSnap_YEARLY_060113, never expires
+HOSTNAME\_AutoSnap\_YEARLY\_060113, never expires

 You will be able to use Windows Task Scheduler to configure different execution timings for each script.
 For now, we will just start with one script called, "AutoSnap.ps1", with the following contents: